RasaHQ/rasa/docs/pipeline.rst

     by ``nlp_spacy`` and ``tokenizer_spacy``.

 :Configuration:
-    There are several hyperparameters such as neural network's number of hidden layers, embedding dimension, droprate, regularization, etc.
+    There are several hyperparameters such as the neural network's number of hidden layers, embedding dimension, droprate, regularization, etc.
     In the config, you can specify these parameters.